Professor David Hassan

 Professor Hassan has a reputation as an advocate for change and has provided strategic direction and leadership as part of a significant portfolio of industrial and commercial experience.

-In 2013, the FIA World Motor Sport Council appointed him to its Strategic Task Force whilst, nationally, he has been appointed to numerous leadership roles by the GAA, including to its strategic committee, ‘Towards 150’ in 2015, as a non-executive board member on the Ulster Council Management Committee from 2017 to 2019, as Chair of the GAA’s Standing Committee of the Playing Rules (initially in 2018 and ongoing), as Chair of the Ulster’s Council’s new 3 year Strategic Plan (2019 – 2021) and as a member of its National Strategic Planning Oversight Committee (2021 – 2022).
+In 2013, the FIA World Motor Sport Council appointed him to its Strategic Task Force, and it began an association with the global governing body of motorsport that prevails, principally through the renowned FIA University, today.
+Nationally, he has been appointed to numerous leadership roles by the GAA, including to its strategic committee, ‘Towards 150’ in 2015, as a non-executive board member on the Ulster Council Management Committee from 2017 to 2019, as Chair of the GAA’s Standing Committee of the Playing Rules (from 2018 to 2024), as Chair of the Ulster’s Council’s Strategic Plan (2019 – 2021), as a member of its National Strategic Planning Oversight Committee (2021 – 2022) and, most recently, as Chair of the GAA’s new Amateur Status Committee, a brief he assumed in February 2024.

 He has been honoured by the President of Ireland for the impact of his academic research, whilst his work examining the needs of young people with a range of complex disabilities in the Middle East has been recognised by the UAE Minister for Culture, Youth, and Social Development.